AnnieCat73/super-sticky-notes/README.md

 We can edit a note we have saved with the function editNote that we define in App.js.
 This function will be passed as a prop, editNote, to the Note component and called in the onChange event handler of both the title or the content area.

 The editNote function takes in the id of the note, a field and the text.
 It will be set into state via setNotes.
 It then maps over all previous notes and checks if the id of the note has the same id and if the field is equal to “title”.
 If so then it will return a new note with the new edited text.
 If field is not equal to “title”, i.e. it's equal to “content” then it will return the note with the new content text.
-Else if the id of the note is the same it will just return the note, i.e it’s not been edited.
+Else if the id of the note is the same it will just return the note, i.e it has not been edited.

 Delete a note